 California has a statewide paint recycling program designed and implemented by paint manufacturers with CalRecycle oversight.
 PaintCare is the manufacturers’ stewardship organization that implements this program.

-- PaintCare submitted its Year 8 Annual Report on November 2, 2020 (resubmitted in an ADA accessible format containing minor corrections on June 21, 2021).
-On November 20, 2020, CalRecycle notified PaintCare that the Year 8 Annual Report was found to be complete.
+- PaintCare submitted its Year 9 Annual Report on November 5, 2021.
+On December 6, 2021, CalRecycle notified PaintCare the report was found to be complete.

 Where Do I Recycle....